ucr-hpcc/ucr-hpcc.github.io/content/en/Manuals/hpc_cluster/terminalIDE.md

 __2. Open nvim-connected R session__

 Open a `*.R` or `*.Rmd` file with `nvim` and intialize a connected R session with `\rf`.
 This command can be remapped to other key combinations, e.g. uncommenting lines 10-12 in `.config/nvim/init.vim` will remap it to the `F2` key.
-Note, the resulting split window among Nvim and R behaves like a split viewport in `nvim` or `vim` meaning the usage of `Ctrl-w w` followed by `i` and `Esc` is important for navigation.
+Note, the resulting split window between Nvim and R behaves like a split viewport in `nvim` meaning the usage of `Ctrl-w w` followed by `i` and `Esc` is important for navigation (for details see vim usage above).

 ```sh
 nvim myscript.R # or *.Rmd file